FY2016 Annual Report

 Professor Dr. Fujie Tanaka, Associate Professor

-The ability to design and synthesize organic molecules constitutes the foundation of that underlies basic research as well as applied science.
-It is also essential for the development of pharmaceuticals and biofunctional molecules.
+The ability to design and synthesize organic molecules constitutes the foundation that underlies basic research as well as applied science.
+The ability is also essential for the development of pharmaceuticals and biofunctional molecules.
 This unit develops new, efficient, concise, and safe chemical transformation methods and strategies for constructing small molecules bearing functional groups and/or chiral centers that are relevant to the creation of biofunctional molecules.
-We design and create small organic molecule catalyst systems to enable to perform designed chemical transformations and develop reaction strategies that use small organic molecules as enzyme-like catalysts.
+We design and create small organic molecule catalyst systems that enable designed chemical transformations, and we develop reaction strategies that use small organic molecules as enzyme-like catalysts.
 With the use of organic molecules as catalysts, we minimize the need for protection and deprotection steps that are usually required for the synthesis of functionalized molecules.
 When a reaction method does not affect functional groups that are not at the reaction site, the reaction method can be used for the synthesis of a series of molecules bearing various functional groups.
-That is, a series of molecules of interest may be synthesized using the same method in a short route, providing advantages for the synthesis of biofunctional candidate molecules.
+This means that a series of molecules of interest may be synthesized using the same method in a short route, providing advantages for the synthesis of biofunctional candidate molecules.
 We also investigate the chemical bases of the reactions to understand the mechanisms of the catalysis and molecular interactions provided by organic molecules.
-By taking advantage of the use of features of our developing molecules, we also develop strategies and methods to conjugate proteins and peptides with other molecules.
+By taking advantage of the use of features of our developing molecules, we also develop strategies and methods for conjugation of proteins and peptides with other molecules.
 The molecules that we have synthesized are screened in various functional assays in collaboration with other research groups.
 The research undertaken by this unit advances the chemistry of catalysis and of molecular synthesis.
-The studies by this unit accelerate the creation of molecules used in biomedical research and contribute to the development of new therapeutics, therapeutic strategies, and diagnostics.
+The studies by this unit accelerate the creation of molecules used in biomedical research and contribute to the development of new therapeutics, therapeutic strategies, and diagnostic methods.

 - Dr. Pandurang V. Chouthaiwale